 Johnson Court is the type of flats you can find in any Australian city.
 It’s Australian Brutalism.
 Concrete slabs and unfinished, load-bearing cream brick.
 External corridor access.
 Paint on brick inside.
 Here’s a one-bed plan that’s as rational as a plan can be.
 There’s no fat anywhere on this building.
 It’s offence is that it’s not trying to be aspirational and that’s an offence against society, against Australia.

 From the first few pages of the novel, the implication is that people who live in flats such as these have either fallen on hard times and can’t or, worse, can’t be bothered to aspire to anything better.
 In short, they are people with stories.

-Worse still is that the characters aren’t even allowed to enjoy what’s good about where they live.
+The characters aren’t even allowed to enjoy what’s good about where they live.
 They live on the top floor but there’s no mention of the pleasures of the view across rooftops to the harbour, the ocean and the islands beyond, only descriptions of what can be seen.
 This is the high-rise prejudice.
 These people aren’t entitled to look down or over people like the people owning high-rise “apartments” over Peppermint Grove, Mount’s Bay Road, the South Perth foreshore or King’s Park.
 Buildings like Johnson Court don’t exploit or take advantage of their views for the aesthetic and/or financial benefit of their occupants.

 - There’s no mention of Perth sunsets which are stunningly fiery and, as they’re over water, doubly amazing.